PrannoyNamala/Lane-Detection/README.md

 Run the main file for seeing the results for all the problems in the project.

-The output video files are linked in the report
+The output video files are linked in the report file named 673_Project_2.pdf